andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-8.md

 title: 08.
 The Limited Viewpoint
 subtitle: >-
   Kitchen tables, windows, televisions and vases.
-On the surface, these may not sound like worthy artistic subjects, but some of the world’s greatest photographers achieved success making images of these objects in the confines of their own home.
+On the surface, these may not sound like worthy artistic subjects, but many photographers have achieved success making images of these objects in the confines of their own home.
 date: '2021-05-18'
 categories:
   - src/data/categories/season-1.yaml